 The aim of this course is to foster a love of, and appreciation for, a range of literature and to encourage students to pursue their own independent study into an area of literature they especially enjoy.
 It also aims to broaden their knowledge and encourage wider reading of texts that have shaped our own and other cultures.
 The course involves exploring poetry and prose pre 1900 and a Shakespeare text, discovering modern day texts post 1945 and an independent critical study where students research texts of their own choice.
 Students go on a wide variety of theatre trips and also take part in conferences.

-History aims to develop students’ expertise in analysing and evaluating documents and acquiring knowledge of a wide range of topics in British and World History.
-Units comprise of the study of Alfred the Great and the making of England, Italy from 1896-1943 and Popular Culture and the Witchcraze of the 16th and 17th centuries.
+History aims to develop students’ expertise in analysing and evaluating documents and acquiring knowledge of a wide range of topics in British and European History.
+Units cover topics ranging from Popular Culture and the Witchcraze of the 16th and 17th centuries to Twentieth Century Britain, focusing in detail on political, social and economic themes.
 The final module is completed independently by the student and can be on a topic of their choosing from virtually any time period.
 This acts as a forerunner to a dissertation they are likely to complete at university and can be hugely rewarding.

 A Level Music aims to extend the skills required to take part in, and appreciate making, music, developing each student’s musical interests, encouraging lifelong learning and providing access to music-related and other careers.
 A Level Music offers an exciting combination of performance and composition alongside listening and appraising.
 Apart from regular concert trips, A Level students participate in most extra-curricular activities within the College as well as running Junior Wind Band and A Capella.
-They can benefit from recitals, masterclasses and lunchtime concerts from professional musicians, and take part in musical productions such as Little Shop of Horrors and Sister Act.
+They can benefit from recitals, masterclasses and lunchtime concerts from professional musicians, and take part in musical productions such as Sister Act, Made in Dagenham and Midsummer Night’s Dream.
 Students can also travel abroad with our biennial music tours to Europe.